david-zwicker/cv-mouse-burrows/README.md

-descartes    | Debug plotting of shapes faulthandler | Detecting low level crashes grip         | Converting markdown to html pandas       | Writing results to csv files pint         | Reporting results with physical units sharedmem    | Showing the videos in a separate process while iterating
+descartes    | Debug plotting of shapes faulthandler | Detecting low level crashes grip         | Converting markdown to html json         | For reading the output of ffprobe pandas       | Writing results to csv files pint         | Reporting results with physical units sharedmem    | Showing the videos in a separate process while iterating